abigailwsmith/abigailwsmith/README.md

 ### Hi there 👋

+I am a Sophomore at St. Lawrence University, working on a Data Science and History double major.
+I enjoy working with sports analytics, especially baseball.
+I am also a member of the women's rowing team at SLU.

 <!--
 **abigailwsmith/abigailwsmith** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.